bigtoga/Examples/Software Architecture & Design/Design Patterns/Gang of Four/README.md

-Gang of Four design patterns were fantastic way to group enterprise software engineering problems that almost every “project of significant complexity” faced in day to day programming
+Gang of Four design patterns were fantastic way to group enterprise software engineering problems that almost every “project of significant complexity” faced in day to day programming.
+Goals are to solve recurring design problems and design flexible and reusable object-oriented software—that is, objects which are easier to implement, change, test, and reuse.

 Three categories of design patterns:
 1. Creational